lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

-Each author and work will have its own take on what feeling is for, where it comes from, how it is best to be evoked or controlled or used — and hence there is no arching narrative
+Each author and work will have its own take on what feeling is for, where it comes from, how it is best to be evoked or controlled or used — and hence there is no arching narrative.
 But I can trace specific materials, like tears, ghosts, and nature